What are the Symptoms, Causes & Home Remedies for Irregular Periods

 • Contraceptives: The use of certain birth control methods, such as hormonal contraceptives or intrauterine devices (IUDs), can cause irregular periods as the body adjusts to the new hormonal balance.

-• Perimenopause: As women approach menopause, typically in their late 40s or early 50s, irregular periods may occur as a result of fluctuating hormone levels.
+• Perimenopause: As women approach menopause, typically in their late 40s or early 50s, irregular periods may occur because of fluctuating hormone levels.

 Home Remedies for Irregular Periods

-• Maintain a Healthy Diet: Consume a balanced diet of fruits, vegetables, whole grains, and lean proteins to ensure adequate nutrition.
+• Maintain a Healthy Diet: Consume a balanced diet of vegetables, fruits, Lean proteins and whole grains to ensure adequate nutrition.

 • Manage Stress: Practice relaxation techniques such as meditation, yoga, or deep breathing exercises to reduce stress levels and promote hormonal balance.